chasgames/EZ-Server-Alerting/README.md

+What is this?
+Simple server alerting, which sends push notifications to your device.

 Prerequisites
-apt-get install bc
+- apt-get install bc

-What is this?

-Basic alerting for:
-- High CPU
-- RAM usage
-- Disk usage

-If alert is met, it will send a push notification to your device using NTFY

 How do I use this?